Searching for a University of California-resident Scholarship?

 The UC Irvine Anteaters currently compete in the NCAA Division I as members of the Big West Conference.
 During the early years of the school’s existence, the teams played at the NCAA Division II level.
 The Anteaters have won 28 national championships in nine different team sports, 64 Anteaters have won individual national championships, and 53 Anteaters have competed in the Olympics, winning a total of 33 Olympic medals.

-Eligibility criteria for the Director’s Scholarships at University of California Irvine
+Eligibility criteria for the Director’s Scholarships at the University of California Irvine

-You must be a U.S. citizen, permanent resident, or an international student with an F1 visa.
+You must be a U.S. citizen, permanent resident, or international student with an F1 visa.

 You must meet the necessary academic requirements of the university.

 You must verify their English proficiency by meeting their English language requirements.